 Nick Maddox- A.L.
 Brown (1995-98)

-One of the outstanding student-athletes in the history of the NCHSAA is Nick Maddox from A.L.
+One of the prized student-athletes of the NCHSAA is Nick Maddox from A.L.
 Brown High School.

 Maddox’s All-American career was highlighted by his record-setting senior campaign.
 He rushed 267 times for 2,594 yards and 33 touchdowns and had 20 catches for 268 yards and eight touchdowns.
 In addition, he returned three punts and an interception for touchdowns for 45 total on the year.
 Before the 2011 season, his 45 touchdowns still ranked him fourth all-time and his 2,594 rushing yards that season ranked among the NCHSAA elite performances as well.

-This outstanding athlete's career marks also rank among the NCHSAA’s best.
-Going into the 2011 season, Maddox’s 6,254 yards rank him in the top-20 all-time while his 114 career touchdowns and 650 career points both ranked him fourth all-time respectively.
+The Kannapolis native’s career marks also rank among the NCHSAA’s best.
+Maddox’s 6,254 yards rank him in the top-20 all-time while his 114 career touchdowns and 650 career points both are among the top marks ever.
 During his career he was twice named Associated Press Football Player of the Year and was named Parade and USA Today First-Team All-American his senior year.
 For his athletic and academic performances, Maddox was named the 1998 Gatorade Circle of Champions high school player of the year for North Carolina and the Southern region as well as being honored with the Pat Best Memorial Trophy as the 1999 NCHSAA Athlete of the Year.

 For Nick Maddox’s outstanding athletic career, he has earned his spot as one of the “Names in the Book.”